HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 To illustrate, imagine an Epic modeling _DCP Support for 10X and SS2 Mouse data_ assigned to Quarter 3 Milestone 3.
 A child issue of this Epic slips from Milestone 1 to Milestone 2, but there is no impact on delivering the Epic in Milestone 3 as planned.
 No harm.
 No need to document.
 If the child issue slipped to a Milestone when it would impact the Epic - such as Quarter 4 Milestone 1, then it must be identified and documented because the Epic will be delivered late.

-***Next Release Milestone 1 Week 3***.
+#### Checkpoint for Milestone 1
+[Checkpoint for Milestone 1]: #check-point-for-milestone-1

  Further refinements for Milestone 2 are completely modeled.
 All Milestone 1 issues modeling Roadmap Objectives which are slipping to future Milestones MUST be identified and documented.

-***Next Release Milestone 2 Week 3***.
+#### Checkpoint for Milestone 2
+[Checkpoint for Milestone 2]: #check-point-for-milestone-2

  Further refinements for Milestone 3 are completely modeled.
 All Milestone 2 issues modeling Roadmap Objectives which are slipping to future Milestones MUST be identified and documented.

-***Next Release Milestone 3 Week 3***.
+#### Checkpoint for Milestone 3
+[Checkpoint for Milestone 3]: #check-point-for-milestone-3

 All Milestone 3 issues modeling Roadmap Objectives which are slipping to future Milestones MUST be identified and documented.

 #### Tracking Release Progress